Faculty Research Grants

 Faculty Research Funding Overview

-The Center for the Study of Inequality (CSI) is delighted to announce the 2018-19 Faculty Research Grant program.
+The Center for the Study of Inequality (CSI) is delighted to announce the 2020-21 Faculty Research Grant program.
 This program supports cutting-edge social scientific research into the patterns, causes, and consequences of social and economic inequality.
-In particular, we are interested in funding research relevant on the following three theme areas: social mobility and equality of opportunity; inequality and democracy; and race and immigration

 Proposals should engage contemporary social science inequality literature, demonstrate creativity and potential to advance inequality scholarship, and lead to publications in peer-reviewed social science journals and/or to successful external grant proposals.
 Proposals will be judged on their academic rigor, intellectual creativity, potential contributions to the inequality literature and inequality research infrastructure (e.g., collection of new and publicly available data), and social scientific merit.

 The program is possible through a generous grant from the Atlantic Philanthropies.
 Deadline for application is April 1, 2021.

 Request for Proposals

 Grants will be made in amounts up to $75,000.
 We anticipate funding 3-4 grants at this level.

 Funds should support data collection, data analysis, and write-up of the results.
 Eligible expenditures include undergraduate and graduate research assistance (including academic year stipends, internal tuition fees, and summer stipends), specialized research materials and equipment, survey costs, incentives for experimental subjects, and other direct costs of research.